The Best Course Evaluation Questions and How to Write Them

 How to Write Better Course Evaluation Questions

-If your program has been around for a while, you may have been using the same student evaluation form for years.
+If your program has been around for a while, it can be easy to keep using the same course evaluation survey questions year after year.
 New programs may just grab the first course evaluation form template they see online and assume it’s good enough.
-Neither of these are great strategies.
+Both approaches make it easier to move quickly, but they also tend to produce similar results: broad feedback that’s hard to interpret and act on.

 If you want quality feedback, you need quality questions.
 That means you need to write specific questions targeted to your students and your classes.
 Here are five ways to write better course evaluation questions.
 Each step is explained in more detail below the graphic.